Yukiwo P. Dengokl: Admission to congress

 In the 2000 Palauan general election, he became a senator of the Palau National Congress.

 Everett Walton incident

 In 2007, Jackson Ngiraingas filed a 28 page complaint against special prosecutor Everett Walton.
-Dengokl retrieved a copy of the complaint, along with Chief Justice Arthur Ngiraklsong.
+Dengokl retrieved a copy of the complaint, along with Chief Justice Arthur Ngirakelsong.
 He asked both Arthur and Yukiwo to investigate Everett Walton.

 Personal life

 He is married to Carol O. Emaurois and they have one son, Odanges N. Dengokl.